Glucosamine and Chondroitin at a glance

 As well as the Glucosamine and Chondroitin discussed in detail above, active ingredients include MSM and Hyaluronic Acid.
 These ingredients can slow down the progression of arthritis and reduce joint inflammation.

 Up to 90% of cats over the age of 12 will suffer from some degree of arthritis.
 This means that most pet kitties experience some joint pain.
 Signs can be subtle and many cats suffer in silence.
-As joint disease can be debilitating, minimising its effects is a priority of most owners.
+As joint disease can be debilitating, minimizing its effects is a priority of most owners.

 Starting a daily joint supplement containing Glucosamine and Chondroitin is one step that every owner can take to protect their cat and their joint health.
 If your cat does go on to develop arthritis, you can feel confident you are doing the right thing by continuing their supplement.